 Wondering what to eat when you have a concussion?
-We scoured clinical evidence to create a list of the best foods for recovery after a concussion.
+Your diet is an important aspect of recovery, so we scoured clinical evidence to create a list of the best foods for recovery after a concussion.

-Before we dive in, let’s look at how a concussion affects the brain, and how your diet may aid in combating the effects of a concussion.
+Before we dive in, let’s look at how a concussion affects the brain, and how your diet may aid in combating these effects.

 Effects of Concussion on the Brain